-AGM & Family Party
+2018 AGM & Family Party, January 2018

-A family party was held on 26th January 2017.
-This was the first time that a party had been arranged on the same day as our AGM and it proved a success.
+A family party was held on 28th January 2018.
+This was the second time that a party had been arranged on the same day as our AGM.
 In the past the family unit at our AGM had been very low.
 Not only was it an opportunity for the families to get to together but it was an opportunity to discuss future events and give the families an insight to the work of the volunteers and fundraisers.